2019–20 United Kingdom floods: Sheffield

 The Met Office reported that Sheffield had 84 mm of rain in just over the 36 hours which preceded the flood.
 This is almost the same as the monthly average for November.
 On 7 November Supertram services were terminated at Meadowhall South/Tinsley tram stop over fears that floodwater would put the Tinsley tram bridge in danger.
 On 8 November, shoppers spent the night inside Meadowhall shopping centre as floods surrounded the complex.
 Rain continued overnight leading to a major incident being declared in Sheffield.
 Millhouses public park, where in the 2007 floods a boy was swept to his death, was closed, due to concerns about the level of the River Sheaf, a tributary of the Don.
 On 8 November junction 34 of the M1 was closed.

-Flooding throughout the Regions had a terrifying impact on rail services from Sheffield.
+Flooding throughout the regions affected rail services from Sheffield.
 On 7 November flooding at Denby Dale resulted in trains being unable to run between Huddersfield and Sheffield via Penistone.
 On 14 November train services between Sheffield and Worksop were cancelled because of floods as was the East Midlands Trains service from Sheffield to London St Pancras via the Midland Main Line.
 On 15 November the TransPennine Express services between Sheffield and Scunthorpe was suspended because of floods in Kirk Sandall, Doncaster.
-The Hope Valley line service was also disrupted due to flooding at nearby Edale.
+The Hope Valley Line service was also disrupted due to flooding at nearby Edale.
 Flooding of railway lines in Rotherham also affected train services from Sheffield.

 On 17 November the Met Office reported its Sheffield weather station had recorded its wettest ever autumn, "With 15 days [of November] still to go, the site has already recorded 427.6 mm of rain.
 The previous record was set in 2000 with 425.2 mm of rain falling between 1 September and 30 November that year."